httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

-Recursion is included as a way to to support deep and more general data structures, but its use is highly discouraged and where it is used the depth of recursion SHALL always be explicitly limited.
+Recursion is included as a way to to support deep and more general data structures, but its use is highly discouraged and where it is used the depth of recursion SHALL always be explicitly limited in the specifications of the HTTP headers which allow it.

 ~~~ abnf